electricbookworks/howbooksaremade/episodes/publishing-with-purpose.md

 Places in South Africa next year.
 Yeah.

 **Arthur Attwell**  29:25
 Fantastic.
 Yeah, definitely be getting those and I'll put the link to those specifically also in the show notes, because they are really, really worth visiting.
 Just before we wrap up, you're a parent of young children.
 So you have like me the best reason to collect and read lots of gorgeous children's books.
-As a as a book-maker, who knows what goes into making these things, what have been your favorite discoveries recently?
+As a as a book-maker, who knows what goes into making these things, what have been your favourite discoveries recently?
 What are the books we should also look out for?

 **Alisha Niehaus Berger**  29:55
 Yeah, you know, this is always such a hard question.
 You know, books are just falling out of everywhere in my house.
 I mean, it's, it's a little bit insane.
 You know, the books from the, I have a crate that's just books from the library because I can't keep track of like the 30 books in the library that I have at a time.
 And then, you know, all the ones that I haven't ever, I get books from this wonderful place called Better World Books, and you can get those books from anywhere.
 They ship them, you know, used books around the world and I, I get a book like every day in the mail, my husband's like, really, here's your book from today, do you need this one?